-Although we have so far mainly concentrated on the equilibrium situation, the Boltzmann equations are actually very well suited to discuss systems away from equilibrium.
-Such non-equilibrium physics is particularly important in problems considering transport of matter, energy or other quantities, where irreversible behavior is involved.
+Although we have so far mainly concentrated on the equilibrium situation, the Boltzmann equations are actually very well suited to discuss gases which deviate from equilibrium.
+Non-equilibrium physics is particularly important in problems of transport of matter, energy or other quantities.
+Here we will consider the steady state situation of transport introducing a very handy approximation for the collision integral - the relaxation time approximation.